What is Prior Authorization in healthcare?

 What can be done to improve the Prior Authorization process?

 In 81% of instances where claims are denied, prior authorization was either not obtained or not handled properly.
 By initiating automated prior authorization processes for hospitals, front-end denials are reduced.
-Healthcare surveys revealed that prior electronic authorization could save as much as 416 hours per year!
+Healthcare surveys revealed that prior electronic authorization could save as much as 416 hours annually!
 In 2015, the average cost to a fully electronic prior authorization provider was $1.89 compared to $7.50 for entirely manual authorization.